Pap Smear Pain: Is It Normal to Cramp Afterward?

 Your Pap smear appointment isn't one to miss, though.
-"A Pap smear is a sampling of the cells on a woman's cervix that screens for precancer and cancer of the cervix," says San Diego-based OB-GYN Christine Carter Sterling, MD.
+"A Pap smear is a sampling of the cells on a woman's cervix that screens for precancer and cancer of the cervix," San Diego-based ob-gyn Christine Carter Sterling, MD, tells POPSUGAR.
 "It is not a biopsy but rather a gentle swiping of cells with a plastic wand and small bristle brush."
 So why does this "gentle swiping" feel so uncomfortable for some people, to the point of experiencing post-Pap smear pain and cramping?
 POPSUGAR spoke with gynecological experts on the possible causes for pain or cramping some might feel after receiving a Pap smear and what you should do to manage it.

-We all feel pain differently.
-"The way that organs perceive pain is quite different than those on external skin, which has different nerve pathways," says Dr. Nicole Williams of The Gynecology Institute of Chicago.
+Everyone can feel Pap smear pain differently.
+"The way that organs perceive pain is quite different than those on external skin, which has different nerve pathways," says Nicole Williams, MD, of The Gynecology Institute of Chicago.
 "There are no direct nerve endings on the cervix, so when it's touched, you feel it all over the lower pelvis as pressure or cramping," Dr. Williams says.
 So after a Pap smear, you could have cramping along with some light bleeding, neither of which is typically cause for concern.